-Seoul is bustling metropolis where you can find anything and everything from mountain hikes to the largest underground shopping mall in Asia.
+Seoul is a bustling metropolis where you can find anything and everything from mountain hikes to the largest underground shopping mall in Asia.
 There’s a thrill at every turn as you engulf yourself in what the world has termed Hallyu (the Korean Wave).
-It’s a city that has a restaurant and cosmetics shop serving at every corner and everyone looks like they came straight out of a K-pop music video.
+It’s a city that has a restaurant and cosmetics shop at every corner where just walking down the street feels like you’re in a K-pop music video.

 If you’re planning a visit to Seoul, understanding the layout of the sprawling metropolis can be quite difficult.
 People generally get confused about the neighbourhoods and various areas.
 When I help people plan a trip to Seoul I usually ask three things:

 Once these are answered, you’ll have a much better understanding of where to base yourself.
-Other factors also come into play like time, whether you’re traveling alone or with a family and if you’re planning a visit to other parts of Korea.
+Other factors also come into play like time of year, whether you’re traveling alone or with a family and if you’re planning a visit to other parts of Korea.
 If you’re only there for a weekend, for example, it’s better to stay in the center, above the river (I’ll explain why later).

-Once you’ve answered the three questions, you can start to select an area, and from there start looking for a hotel.
+Once you’ve answered the three questions, you can start to select an area, and from there, start looking for the best hotels in Seoul, Korea.

 Geography of Seoul

 Seoul is large.
-It has a population of over 10 million people, it spans over 605km2 (234 square miles) and has 25 districts (or gu in Korean).
-While it has roughly 2 million more people than New York it is almost 200 km2 (75 square miles) smaller, that means that deciding where to stay in Seoul and choosing the best hotel in Seoul is really important.
+It has a population of over 10 million people, it spans over 605km2 (234 square miles).
+There are 25 districts (or “gu” in Korean).
+While it has roughly 2 million more people than New York it is almost 200 km2 (75 square miles) smaller, that means that deciding where to stay in Seoul and choosing the best Seoul hotels is really important.
 Pick the wrong place and you will spend more time traveling than sightseeing.

-I’ll use my knowledge of the city (having lived their for 4 years) to help you decide where to stay in Seoul with this handy guide to its neighbourhoods.
-Later on I’ll recommend the best hotels in Seoul.
+I’ll use my knowledge of the city (having first moved there in 2009) to help you decide where to stay in Seoul with this handy guide to its neighbourhoods.
+Later on you’ll find a recommendation of the greatest luxury hotels in Seoul.

 Introduction to how Seoul is organised

+Seoul Special City is further divided into District (gu) and then Neighbourhood or Ward (dong).
 For example, Gangnam (in red below) is a district (gu).
-Gangnam Station is in Yeoksam-dong (in gold below).
+Gangnam Station is located in Yeoksam-dong (in gold below).
 The grey areas are the rest of Seoul with the Han river dividing north from south.

 It’s good to note that sometimes districts can have the same names as neighbourhoods, for example, Seocho-gu and Seocho-dong, where the Seoul Arts Center Complex resides.

-1. Gangnam Greater Area.
-Gang means river in Korean and Nam means south.
+- Gangnam Greater Area.
+“Gang” means river in Korean and “Nam” means south.
 So this is literally “South of the River”.
 I have included the three main districts and tourist hotspots in the eastern Gangnam area (Gangnam, Songpa, Seocho).
-I have also included Yeouido as many of the financial business travelers will be based there.
+I have also included Yeouido as many of the financial business travelers will be based here.

-2. Central Seoul.
-This is the epicenter of the city and includes mainly Jongno-gu as this is where the majority of the tourist hotspots are based.
+- Central Seoul.
+This is the epicenter of the city and includes mainly Jongno-gu as this is where the majority of the tourist hotspots are based like Gyeongbokgung Palace, Insadong and Jongmyo Shrine.

-3. Gangbuk Greater Area.
-Just like Gangnam, Gangbuk means “North of the River” and includes the districts just above the Han River.
+- Gangbuk Greater Area.
+You know that “gang” means river, so “buk” means north, therefore Gangbuk means “North of the River” and includes the districts just above the Han River to the east and west (and excludes Central Seoul).

 Note: The Gangnam and Gangbuk Greater Areas are not official names, but ones I have created for this article.